katiestar99/ansible/docs/docsite/rst/scenario_guides/guide_meraki.rst

 Merging Existing and New Data
 =============================

-Ansible's Meraki modules do not allow for manipulating data.
+Assible's Meraki modules do not allow for manipulating data.
 For example, you may need to insert a rule in the middle of a firewall ruleset.
-Ansible and the Meraki modules lack a way to directly merge to manipulate data.
+Assible and the Meraki modules lack a way to directly merge to manipulate data.
 However, a playlist can use a few tasks to split the list where you need to insert a rule and then merge them together again with the new rule added.
 The steps involved are as follows:

 1. Create blank "front" and "back" lists.
     ::